-Amid Confusion About Reopening, An Expert Explains How To Assess COVID Risk
+Amid Confusion About Reopening, An Expert Explains How To Assess COVID-19 Risk

 Interview highlights

-On anticipating a second, worse wave of COVID cases
+On anticipating a second, worse wave of COVID-19 cases

 If cases should disappear over the course of the next six to eight weeks, or at least be greatly reduced, that is not necessarily good news.
 It surely seems counter-intuitive that we would want cases to happen.
 I don't want anybody to get sick, severely ill or die.
 But if we saw a trough of cases in the next two months, I think that would really tell us that we're likely to have this big second wave, much like we would see with influenza, which could be much worse.
 I think the one factor that we must keep in mind at all times is that, to date, we have about five to seven percent of the U.S. population has been infected with this virus.
 That's it.
 All the pain, suffering, death and economic disruption have occurred with five to seven percent.
 But this virus is not going to slow down transmission overall.
 It may come and go, but it will keep transmitting until we get at least 60 or 70 percent of the population infected and hopefully develop immunity — or if we get a vaccine, that can get us there, too.
 And so I want to be really clear: None of us are suggesting this is going to stop and go away, but if we see these starts and stops of the virus in between times, it's just that we don't know quite what's happening.